NGnius/Pixi/README.md

 **NOTE**

-Do not forget the `@"` before and `"` after the command argument, otherwise the command won't work.
+For the preceeding commands, do not forget the `@"` before and `"` after the command argument, otherwise the command won't work.
 If your image is not stored in the same folder as Gamecraft, you should specify the full filepath (eg `C:\path\to\image.png`) to the image.
 This works best with `.PNG` images, but `.JPG` also works -- you just won't be able to use transparency-based features.
 Optionally, if you know your command argument won't have a backslash `\` in it, you can omit the `@` symbol.